 Doctors can treat secondary symptoms, but the goal is to avoid them by treating the primary symptoms.

-Tertiary symptoms are the social, psychological, and job-related problems of living with MS. For instance, if MS makes it hard for you to walk or drive, you may not be able to do your job well.
+- If MS makes it hard for you to walk or drive, you may not be able to do your job well.

-Because MS varies so much, it's best not to compare yourself with other people who have MS. Your experience is likely to be different.
+Because MS varies so much, it's best not to compare yourself with other people who have it.
+Your experience is likely to be different.
 Most people learn to manage their symptoms and can keep leading full, active lives.